TimberToe/recipt-input/readme.md

  - [ ] Tags for items
  - [x] See last recipt entered to the side (So that you don't forget which one you last entered)
  - [ ] Differentiate between price/weight and price/item
+    - Assume that all float numbers on No.of items are price/weight
  - [x] Extra data on recipt
    - [x] "Person who bought"
  - [X] Scroll down when adding new Item (Recipt can go way past the viewport)